 from Katie at My Sweet Home Life

 Let’s face it – long car rides can be a little boring.
-One super fun road trip game for adults is to use conversation starters.
-These are questions designed to get you talking about all manner of things.
+Conversation starter cards make fun travel games.
+These are classic game questions are designed to get you talking about all manner of things.
 These fun questions for married couples are specifically designed to help you learn more about your partner.
-There’s questions about your childhood, questions about your teenage years, and questions about the kind of random things that really get you thinking!
+There are questions about your childhood, questions about your teenage years, and questions about the kind of random things that really get you thinking!
 One of my favorites is “What was your most embarrassing romantic fail?”

 Would You Rather?